Find answers to your questions about orthodontic treatment at Izadi Orthodontics in Timonium, MD.

 Orthodontics is the practice of dentistry that focuses on the diagnosis, maintenance, and treatment of dental and facial abnormalities.
 Orthodontics aims to bring alignment and balance to the skeletomuscular system of the face and jaw.
 Most commonly known for straightening crooked teeth, orthodontic treatment can also correct overbites, underbites, open bites, gaps between teeth, and malformed jaw or bite.

 At what age should I bring my child to the orthodontist?

 Children who show signs of orthodontic concerns should visit the orthodontist by the age of 7 for an orthodontic exam and facial and bite analysis.
+This is because by now, their six-year molars and anterior teeth have emerged.
 Early intervention of developing orthodontic concerns allows for more conservative phased treatment.
-Many children who participate in phase 1 treatment are able to avoid oral surgery and even braces later on in life.
+Many children who participate in Phase I treatment are able to avoid oral surgery and even braces later on in life.